 If this is not the output you get, remove +short to see the full output so you can find out what went wrong.
-The first problem could be that PowerDNS has a Packet Cache and a Query Cache performance reasons.
-If you see old, or no, data right after changing records, wait for cache-ttl, or negquery-cache-ttl, or query-cache-ttl.
+The first problem could be that PowerDNS has a Packet Cache and a Query Cache for performance reasons.
+If you see old, or no, data right after changing records, wait for cache-ttl, negquery-cache-ttl, query-cache-ttl, or zone-cache-refresh-interval to expire before testing.